cortexlabs/cortex/docs/cluster-management/config.md

 instance_volume_size: 50

 # whether the subnets used for EC2 instances should be public or private (default: "public")
+# if "public", instances will be assigned public IP addresses; if "private", instances won't have public IPs and a NAT gateway will be created to allow outgoing newtwork requests
 subnet_visibility: public  # must be "public" or "private"

 # whether to include a NAT gateway with the cluster (a NAT gateway is necessary when using private subnets)